DajanaS/svs-talent/README.md

 ### MotionDetector
 Create a motion detector component which once started takes images (byte array) from an image capturing device every one (1) second.
 In case it detects changes between two subsequent images, it needs to trigger an alarm on a number of previously registered alarm channels.
 For testing/simulation purposes, create an image capturing device which simulates image capturing by reading text from the console (System.in) and a single alarm channel which when used writes the "Alarm" text to the console (System.out).
 Group component related classes and interfaces in distinct packages.

+### WaterHeater
+A large industry manufacturer Ventoelectrics has asked your company ACME to provide two thermoregulator components, **standard** and **efficient**, which they intent to use in their water heater production line.
+They have their own production for the other components, the power switch, the heater and the thermometer.

+The thermoregulator components should run on its own taking a read from the thermometer, the standard version every three (3) seconds and the efficient every one (1) second.
+Both enable and disable the heater in respect to the following rules:

+- The heater is disabled if the temperature raises above a configured value.
+- The heater is enabled if the temperature drops below a configured value.

+Group component related classes and interfaces in distinct packages following the *com.<company\>.<component\>* package organization schema.

+Make sure you're able to offer the thermoregulator product line to other vendors in the future - your thermoregulator components should not depend on Ventoelectrics' components (classes and interfaces).